ppitchaporn/Aviation_Accident/README.md

 | **IFR**      | Instrument Flight Rules         | Flying under instrument navigation, usually in poor weather or low visibility. |

 - Surprisingly, most accidents occur under VMC (Visual Meteorological Conditions) — clear skies and good visibility.

+**Why it matters:**
+Accidents happening in good weather suggest that visibility isn’t the main factor — rather, it may be pilot error, mechanical failure, or operational misjudgment during routine conditions.

 **Which aircraft manufacturers appear most in pilot-related accidents?**

 ![Figure9](https://github.com/user-attachments/assets/ac98d630-fe14-4e9f-9b6e-ba80ae27bd88)
 ***Figure 9: Top 5 Aircraft Manufacturers in Pilot-Related Accidents (U.S. Commercial Flights)***
+This chart ranks manufacturers by their involvement in pilot-related commercial accidents.
 - Cessna stands out with the highest number of pilot-related accidents in U.S. commercial flights.
 - Piper and Beech follow at a distance, with Boeing and De Havilland also making the list.

+**Why Cessna?**
+Cessna aircraft are widely used in training, private flying, and smaller commercial ops — so their high count likely reflects exposure more than a design flaw.

 **Do different airport face different risks?**

 ![Figure10-1](https://github.com/user-attachments/assets/1521bdaa-79a6-4340-b569-fa4b8439c266)
 ***Figure 10-1: Top 5 Airports with Most Takeoff and Landing Accidents (Commercial Flights)***
+This chart visualizes accident counts at key airports during takeoff and landing phases in commercial aviation.

 ![Figure10-2](https://github.com/user-attachments/assets/53054067-1118-4f40-8bff-43c1bbd25c0e)
 ***Figure 10-2: Top 5 Airports with Most Takeoff and Landing Accidents (์Non-Commercial Flights)***
+This plot focuses on non-commercial aviation activity and related accidents at smaller airports.
 - Commercial flights show accidents clustered in regional hubs like Bethel (Alaska) and LaGuardia (New York)—often with fairly balanced counts between takeoff and landing.
 - Non-commercial flights, however, concentrate around smaller general aviation airports like Big Bear City, Camarillo, and Catalina (California), with landing accidents more frequent than takeoff.

+**Insight:** Non-commercial airports have significantly more landing accidents, possibly due to less advanced runway infrastructure, pilot training levels, or traffic control limitations.
+**Contrast:** Commercial airports show fewer incidents, likely due to stricter procedures, better maintenance, and professional pilots.

 ## • Part 3 - Comparative Study of Commercial Aviation Accident Trends
 A comparison of accident frequency relative to the number of commercial flights per year to assess risk per flight activity.